formello-forms/formello/readme.txt

 * Inserter: automatically insert form on posts/page.
 * Exporter: export all your submission in an Excel ready format.
 * Web Hooks: send your mail submissions to any external endpoint.
-* Conditional fields: add rules to display fields based on your defined conditions.
+* [Conditional fields](https://formello.net/addons/conditional-fields): add rules to display fields based on your defined conditions.
-* [Popper](https://wordpress.org/plugins/popper): a popup builder to increase leads with exit intent.
+* 🔥 [Popper](https://wordpress.org/plugins/popper): a popup builder to increase leads with exit intent.

 == Supported form input ==